A town of 12,000 saints

 I’d been dreaming of leaving since I was small.

-I grew up surrounded by those images—moats and stone towers and women named Beatrice.
+I grew up surrounded by those images: moats and stone towers and women named Beatrice.
 That world felt impossibly far, but I wanted it.
 I didn’t know how or when, but I knew I’d get there.

+Still, for a long time, this town was my world.
 I worked my first job scooping ice cream.
-I spent long evenings at Aquarius, the one bar we could go to, full of familiar faces, sticky tables, and bad napkins.
+I spent long evenings at Aquarius, the one bar we were allowed in, where the tables were sticky and everyone at them was someone you already knew.
 I studied obsessively, tried to avoid math, and filled my notebooks with poems and horoscopes no one asked for.
-I made greeting cards on the family computer and decorated them with clipart angels, eager to give them to my friends and hoping they would marvel at the sparkly wings as much as I did.
+I made greeting cards on the family computer and decorated them with clipart angels, eager to give them to my friends and hoping they’d marvel at the sparkly wings as much as I did.

-Not at the very beginning of my life, but with the first diary I’ve chosen to open.
+This is where we begin.
+Not the very start of my life, but the first diary I was ready to open again.

+One town.
+One bell.
 And a girl who dreamed in English long before she could speak it.

 🎵 Listen to the song that grew from these memories: In the Corners